JakeAdmire/JA-JL--GameTime/README.md

 ## Future Implementation Plans
 **Given the time** we would like to implement these features:
-- Multiple rounds rather than being stuck on round 1
 - Cleaner, DRYer CSS code
 - Mobility